hyeong01/Portfolio/README.md

 A competition to detect game bots in MMORPG AION by analyzing the game logs
 - Analyzed data and selected models
 - Managed 120GB of game log data
-- Developed our own index for bot detection by analyzing the log on a daily scale
+- Developed our own index for bot detection by analyzing individual logs on a daily scale
 ##

 ### _Sports Gear Brand 'Pulse'_ | May 2019 - Current